NeshHari/XMonad/README.md

 Firstly, ensure autorandr detects all possible monitor combinations.
 In this example, I shall provide single and dual monitor setups.
 This is assuming the layouts (i.e., portrait/landscape & positioning) are already set up.

-With only one monitor, run the following command:
+With only one display on, run the following command:
 ```fish
 autorandr --save single
 ```

-With both monitors on, run the following command:
+With both displays on, run the following command:
 ```fish
 autorandr --save dual
 ```